 The program has a visible window.
 The file is not a Windows core file.
 Mail.exe is able to record keyboard and mouse inputs.
 Therefore the technical security rating is 21% dangerous.

 You can uninstall the software T-Online or ZoneAlarm Security Suite using the "Add or Remove Programs" function of Windows Control Panel (Windows: Start, Settings, Control Panel, Add or Remove Programs).

 Recommended: Identify mail.exe related errors

-If mail.exe is located in the folder C:\Windows\System32, the security rating is 36% dangerous.
+If mail.exe is located in the C:\Windows\System32 folder, the security rating is 36% dangerous.
 The file size is 13,312 bytes.
 The program has a visible window.
-Mail.exe is a file without information about the developer of this file.
+Mail.exe is a file with no information about its developer.
 The application starts upon Windows startup (see Registry key: MACHINE\Run, Run).
 Mail.exe is not a Windows core file.